Organizer

 Does IONOS have a website builder?

-You can add a web store to all plans from no initial cost at all on the Starter plan (it's still $1 a month for the first year, $12 on renewal), to an extra $15 on the highest plan ($25 a month for six months, then $35).
-All plans give you payment and shipping support, and allow selling via Facebook and Instagram.
+Furthermore, you can add eCommerce support to all plans—no initial cost at all on the Starter and Plus plans, but an extra $15 on the highest plan.
+All plans include payment and shipping support, popular payment methods, and allow selling via Facebook and Instagram.

 IONOS web store homepage screenshot